-Pick a Local Pick SA! has raised over $75,000 for Adelaide Hills’ growers and their families to...
+Pick a Local Pick SA!
+Raises over $75,000 for SA Growers

 The organisation, which is the marketing arm for the SA Produce Market at Pooraka, since January has rallied local residents, organisations and businesses to raise much-needed funds for the Adelaide Hills Horticultural industry

 Among the appeal’s key donors were the SA Produce Market, Radio Italiana, Romeo’s Supermarkets, Drakes Supermarkets and in-store collection tins that were scattered across 100 independent fruit and vegetable retailers across SA

 The appeal concluded with a final fundraising dinner, dubbed the Produce to Platter Fundraiser, at the SA Produce Market in Pooraka on Saturday February 15.
 Here, a cheque was presented to the Apple and Pear Association chairwoman Susie Green and one of the affected growers, Malcolm Parker.

 Pick a Local, Pick SA!
 Campaign Manager Penny Reidy said support from the community towards the fundraiser was overwhelming and thanked those who contributed.

 “Growers across South Australia are doing it tough in the wake of the devastating bushfires, which wiped out a number of crops in our key horticultural regions,” Ms Reidy said.

 “This event has not only impacted business operations and the market as a whole, but also countless families and the wellbeing of our growers in all aspects of production.

 “Pick a Local Pick SA! wanted to provide a sense of relief to our growers and saw the opportunity to provide some financial support through fundraising efforts.
 We were overwhelmed with the amount of donations received from the community and local businesses – we can’t thank you enough.